-The new Volkswagen Passat saloon has significantly more space inside than the car it replaces thanks to a 79mm longer wheelbase (the space between the front and rear wheels).
+The Volkswagen Passat saloon has significantly more space inside than the car it replaced, thanks to a 79mm longer wheelbase (the space between the front and rear wheels).
 Quality is even better than it was in the old model and the interior remains quiet at speed.
-The new construction means the Passat is even better to drive than before.
-However, driving enthusiasts looking for a practical family car will find that both the Ford Mondeo and Mazda6 offer a more engaging experience from behind the wheel.
+This Passat is also even better to drive than before – however, driving enthusiasts looking for a practical family car will find that both the Ford Mondeo and Mazda6 still offer a more engaging experience from behind the wheel.

 - More spacious than previous model

 - Stylish and well built interior

 - Range-topping models are pricey

 The Volkswagen Passat estate is the more practical version of VW's stylish family saloon.
 Rivals stretch across two classes, from large family cars to compact executive models, though the Passat's biggest competition probably comes from the new Ford Mondeo.
 Interior quality in the new Passat is top-notch, and thanks to a range of fast yet frugal diesel engines, no model will cost the earth to run.
 If boot space is a priority, then the best-in-class Passat is a no-brainer – especially in well-equipped SE or SE Business trims.